lzh-mb-mod/EnhancedBattleTest/README.md

 3. open a termial (powershell or cmd), run `dotnet msbuild -t:install`.
 This step will build `EnhancedBattleTest.dll` and copy it to `bin\Win64_Shipping_Client`

 ## Troubleshoot
-- First of all, please try checking file integrity from Steam and then **reinstall** the mod.

-  - Note that you should reinstall the mod everytime after game update (especially the update after checking file integrity) if you want to launch the mod.

 - If it shows "Unable to initialize Steam API":

   - Please start steam first, and make sure that Bannerlord is in your steam account.

 - If the mod crashed without entering Main menu:

+  - If the game updated, wait for mod update.
+Or:

   - Reinstall the mod.
 If not working:

-  - Try to replace `ManagedStarter.exe` with `NativeStarter.exe` in `EnhancedBattleTest.bat`.
+  - Try to run `EnhancedBattleTest-Alternative.bat` instead of `EnhancedBattleTest.bat`.

     This works for some people.

 - If the mod crashed when clicking buttons in main menu:

-  - Reinstall the mod.
-See `How to customize characters` section above for reasons.
+  - Please read `How to customize characters` section and follow instructions in it.
+Or you can wait for mod update.

 - If the mod crashed when selecting numbers in battle config UI:

   - This is caused by bugs in Bannerlord.
 Maybe you can avoid to trigger this bug.

+- If the mod exited without showing any message when loading battles:

+  - Try to reduce soldier numbers or graphic quality.

 - If the mod crashed in battle (except in siege map):